 (b) A waiver will not adversely affect residents.

-(2) If the Department determines that the conditions of §[E] D(1) of this regulation are not met, the Department shall deny the request for a waiver.
+(2) If the Department determines that the conditions of [§E(1)] §D(1) of this regulation are not met, the Department shall deny the request for a waiver.
 The denial of a waiver may not be appealed.

 [F.] E.Written Decision.